 What makes the 'Titus' transition so important is that producers are using essentially the same film crew that shot last season on 35mm.
 That's because producers agreed to produce this season's 24 episodes under the IATSE film contract, rather than under the Guild's tape agreement, thus assuring the show would continue to employ a larger film-style crew.
-By changing the jobs of some crewmembers, adding additional crewmembers, and attempting to replicate 'traditional' production methods while using 24p technology on a multi-camera show, 'Titus' is traveling an uncharted and sometimes controversial path.
+By changing the jobs of some crewmembers, adding additional crewmembers, and attempting to replicate 'traditional' production methods while using 24p technology on a multi-camera show, 'Titus' is travelling an uncharted and sometimes controversial path.
 In the process, every member of the crew has become a test case for what happens when a film-trained professional transitions to HD.

 Veteran film and television DP Bobby Byrne runs the show's camera department, relying for the first time in his career on HD technology.
 Byrne calls this season 'a learning curve,' in which he has received a 'strong education.'